pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img> **Instead use**

 #### Android app compatibility
+ > Although all of these Operating Systems are Android, app compatibility may not be perfect due to a lack of GMS (Google Mobile Serivces) which some apps require.
+You can check how well apps work with microg (a free and open source alternative to GMS) or no GMS at all with [Plexus](https://plexus.techlore.tech/) where the community can report how well android apps perform in those environments.

 - [GrapheneOS](https://grapheneos.org/) - GrapheneOS is an open source privacy and security focused mobile OS with Android app compatibility.
 - [CalyxOS](https://calyxos.org/) - CalyxOS lets you have your cake and eat it too, with  "Privacy by Design".
 - [LineageOS](https://lineageos.org/) - A free and open-source operating system for various devices, based on the Android mobile platform.